Yarroudh/dataengineering/README.md

 This project implements a fully containerized data engineering workflow for downloading, ingesting, transforming, validating, and preparing NYC Yellow Taxi Trip Data.
 It uses **Apache Spark** for computation, **Apache Airflow** for orchestration, **MinIO** as **Amazon S3**-compatible object storage, and **DuckDB** as an analytics warehouse.
 The entire environment is reproducible using Docker Compose and set to run locally.

----

-## 1. Project Overview

-This workflow simulates a modern data engineering architecture with dedicated layers:
+The workflow simulates a modern data engineering architecture with dedicated layers:

 1. **Local Layer** – Raw TLC data downloaded directly to the local filesystem.
 2. **Landing Layer (MinIO/S3)** – Central storage for raw but structured data.